 After a walk, I had a nice meal at Pandelis with octopus and fresh capers, a salad with a soft cheese from Arki, and roasted young goat along with freshly home baked bread and wine.
 Pandelis was planing to leave with his trechandiri caïque at 3 AM for Samos to get a load of charcoal and other provisions.
 So, when I got back on board Thetis, I looked up the latest Navtex forecast and read it to him over the VHF.

 Tuesday June 1, 2004, Day 5

 During the night the wind went down to zero.
 In the morning, after checking the e-mail, I went ashore for a hike around the island.
-Early in the morning the earth is still moist and there are wonderful smells.
+Early in the morning the earth was still moist and there were wonderful smells.
 The forecast called for WSW winds of force 4-5 but it was very calm here.
 The cabin temperature was 27°C (81°F), 53% humidity, and 1017 mB, while the water temperature was a cool 20°C (68°F).
 I took a brief swim.

 After warming up in the sun I put up the tent and started reading a new book: The Kalahari Typing School for Men, the fourth of Alexander McCall Smith’s Botswana lady detective series which I have been enjoying so much.
 The rest of the day was spent very pleasantly being lazy.